ibm-cloud-docs/vmwaresolutions/archiref/v2t-patterns/v2t-migration-target-platforms.md

 * [{{site.data.keyword.vcf-auto-short}} as a single site deployment](/docs/vmwaresolutions?topic=vmwaresolutions-vc_vcenterserveroverview) - This offering deploys a VMware® based platform in a single {{site.data.keyword.cloud_notm}} data center automatically.
 * [{{site.data.keyword.vcf-auto-short}} as a multisite deployment](/docs/vmwaresolutions?topic=vmwaresolutions-vc_multisite) - This offering deploys a secondary VMware {{site.data.keyword.vcf-auto-short}}® instance in a single {{site.data.keyword.cloud_notm}} data center automatically.
 It is linked to a primary [{{site.data.keyword.vcf-auto-short}} single site](/docs/vmwaresolutions?topic=vmwaresolutions-vc_vcenterserveroverview) previously deployed.
 Multiple secondary instances can be created.
 * {{site.data.keyword.vcf-auto-short}} dual-site - This deployment pattern is based on two [{{site.data.keyword.vcf-auto-short}} single site](/docs/vmwaresolutions?topic=vmwaresolutions-vc_vcenterserveroverview) deployments but not in a primary-secondary relationship as in the [{{site.data.keyword.vcf-auto-short}} multisite](/docs/vmwaresolutions?topic=vmwaresolutions-vc_multisite) pattern.
-This is typically used in a production-disaster recovery pattern by using Zerto or Veeam® replication between the two sites.
+This is typically used in a production-disaster recovery pattern by using {{site.data.keyword.hpe-zerto}} or Veeam® replication between the two sites.

 In the {{site.data.keyword.vcf-auto-short}} deployments, each site, and each instance has its own NSX-T Manager cluster.
 In the multisite deployments, the vCenter, NSX-T managers, and domain controller components are deployed per site.
 Each instance on each site has [a default NSX-T overlay topology](/docs/vmwaresolutions?topic=vmwaresolutions-v2t-example-overlays#v2t-example-overlays-single-site-st) and no networking integrations nor dependencies exist between the sites.
 {: note}